 Simply retrace your steps from Atlantis to the ferry boat.
 You might want to leave an hour or so for a snack and a drink at Margaritaville.
 The location is perfect – just a 5-minute walk to the ferry boarding area – and plenty of shade to relax and wind down your day.

-Back at Festival Place, you will need to show the security guard your ship’s ID card and a government-issued photo ID.
+Back at Festival Place in Nassau, you will need to show the security guard your ship’s ID card and a government-issued photo ID.